Kangana Ranaut's Sister Rangoli Chandel Slams 'Samosa Gang' For Thalaivi Memes!

 Do You Know Kangana Took Hormone Tablets For 'Thalaivi'?

 Yes, you heard that right.
-The actress made this revelation while speaking with Mid-day where she said, "That was needed so as to look voluptuous, especially around the belly and thighs.
+The actress made this revelation while speaking with Mid-Day where she said, "That was needed so as to look voluptuous, especially around the belly and thighs.
 Since I am tall and skinny, and my face is angular, not round, I had to take mild doses of hormone pills to look different.
 Of course, I also started eating foods that promote weight gain."

 Not Physicality, This Was The Toughest Feat For Kangana